 An approval letter authorizes commercial marketing of the drug product with the accompanying approved prescribing information for specific indications.
 Even if a product receives regulatory approval, the approval may be limited to specific indications and dosages or the indications for use may otherwise be limited, which could restrict the commercial value of the product.
 Further, the FDA may require that certain contraindications, warnings or precautions be included in the product labeling.
-The FDA also may impose restrictions and conditions on product distribution, prescribing, or dispensing in the form of a risk evaluation and mitigation strategy, or REMS, plan in addition to the approved labeling, to help ensure that the benefits of the drug outweigh its risks.
-A REMS could include communication plans for healthcare professionals, medication guides for patients, and/or elements to assure safe use, or ETASU.
-ETASU can include, but are not limited to, special training or certification for prescribing or dispensing, restricted distribution requirements, dispensing only under certain circumstances, special monitoring, and the use of patient registries.
-The FDA determines the requirement for a REMS, as well as the specific REMS provisions, on a case-by-case basis.
+The FDA also may impose restrictions and conditions on product distribution, prescribing, or dispensing in the form of a REMS plan in addition to the approved labeling, to help ensure that the benefits of the drug outweigh its risks.
+A REMS could include communication plans for healthcare professionals, medication guides for patients, and/or elements to assure safe use.
+Elements to assure safe use can include, but are not limited to, special training or certification for prescribing or dispensing, restricted distribution requirements, dispensing only under certain circumstances, special monitoring, and the use of patient registries.
+The FDA determines the requirement for a REMS, as well as the specific REMS provisions, on a caseby-case basis.
 If the FDA concludes a REMS plan is needed, the sponsor of the NDA must submit a proposed REMS plan.
 The requirement for a REMS can materially affect the potential market and profitability of the drug.
 Moreover, product approval may require substantial post-approval testing and surveillance to monitor the drug's safety or efficacy as described as post marketing commitments or requirements included in the approval letter.
 Once granted, product approvals may be withdrawn if compliance with regulatory requirements and commitments is not maintained or problems are identified following initial marketing.
-Moreover, after approval, some types of changes to the approved product, such as adding new indications, manufacturing changes and additional labeling clai
+Moreover, after approval, some types of changes to the approved product, such as adding new indications, manufacturing changes and additional labeling claims, are subject to further testing requirements and FDA review and approval.